 His country working experience includes Burkina Faso, Mauretania, Mozambique, Kenya, Angola, Benin, Chad, Niger, Mali, Senegal, Gambia, Ghana, Cameroon, South Africa, Botswana, Namibia, Ethiopia, Malawi, Swaziland, Zambia, Tanzania, Brazil, Oman, Uganda, and South Sudan.

 He participated in many studies on the evaluation of the performance of handpumps all over Africa.
-The overall conclusion was that many handpumps (over 50%) in the poor communities fell rapidly into disrepair due to the high costs of maintenance and non-available spare parts.
-It was estimated that in 2015 over 250.000 handpumps in Africa are permanent dysfunctional.
+The overall conclusion was that many handpumps (over 50%) in the poor communities fell rapidly into disrepair due to the high and unaffordable costs of maintenance and non-available spare parts.
+It was estimated that in 2015 over 250.000 handpumps in Africa were permanent dysfunctional.

-Initially, many NGOs and donors refused to believe the inconvenient truth that over 50% of the handpumps in poor communities fail and are abandoned withing a few years.
-Only after SKAT/Unicef issued a report in 2010, in which it was clearly acknowledged that indeed there is a huge problem with handpump maintenance, a slow process of awareness started amongst the NGOs.
+Initially, many NGOs and donors refused to believe the inconvenient truth that over 50% of the handpumps in poor communities fail and are abandoned within a few years.
+Only after SKAT/Unicef issued a report in 2010, (Click Here) finally in which it was clearly acknowledged that indeed there is a huge problem with handpump maintenance, a slow process of awareness started amongst the NGOs.

 With the FairWater Foundation, he could continue his mission and research to improve the BluePump.
-After several years of testing and improving the design, with the help and feedback from many serious NGOs (with special thanks to Oxfam-Kenya, who tested the early designs in very deep boreholes in Turkana, Northern Kenya).
-The final design of the BluePump was issued in 2015.
+After several years of testing and improving the design, with the help and feedback from many serious NGOs (with special thanks to Oxfam-Kenya, who tested the early designs in very deep boreholes in Turkana, Northern Kenya), the design of the BluePump was considerably improved.

 The BluePump is now the preferred community handpump all over Africa.